fxm90/GradientLoadingBar/Example/Pods/SwiftFormat/README.md

 In Xcode, you'll find a SwiftFormat option under the Editor menu.
 You can use this to format either the current selection or the whole file.

-You can configure the formatting [rules](#rules) and [options](#options) used by the Xcode Source Editor Extension using the host application.
+You can configure the formatting [rules](#rules) and [options](#options) used by the Xcode source editor extension using the host application.
 There is currently no way to override these per-project, however you can import and export different configurations using the File menu.
+You will need to do this again each time you switch project.

 The format of the configuration file is described in the [Config section](#config) below.

+**Note:** SwiftFormat for Xcode cannot automatically detect changes to an imported configuration file.
+If you update the `.swiftformat` file for your project, you will need to manually re-import that file into SwiftFormat for Xcode in order for the Xcode source editor extension to use the new configuration.

 Xcode build phase